Crypto-city/bitFlowers/README.md

 # *bitFlowers* (PETAL)
 # The eGift Cryptocurrency
 -----------------
-*Please be aware that iCryptony is no longer with with Crypto-city.com, for your safety, please only download from this repo or from the Crypto-city.com website.
+*Please be aware that iCryptony is no longer with with Crypto-city.com.
+For your safety, please only download from this repo or from the Crypto-city.com website.

 Crypto-city Page / Website
 https://www.crypto-city.com/bitflowers/wallet/